flatcar-archive/flatcar-docs/os/scheduling-tasks-with-systemd-timers.md

+---
-# Scheduling tasks with systemd timers
+title: Scheduling tasks with systemd timers
+weight: 10
+---

 Flatcar Container Linux uses systemd timers (`cron` replacement) to schedule tasks.
 Here we will show you how you can schedule a periodic job.